I have written about free Linux books in the past. That article has a good collection of Linux books that are available

 It doesn’t teach you how Linux works in detail.
 It is merely a collection of Linux commands.
 The commands are grouped in various sections such as commands for file viewing, navigating directories, user management, networking etc.

-There are quick and short examples of the commands along with their syntaxes and brief description.
+There are quick and short examples of the commands, syntaxes, and brief descriptions.

 Linux Pocket Guide also has alphabetical index at the end of the book.
 This way, you can quickly see which command is mentioned on which page.

 Consider it a huge Linux cheat sheet and an alternative to the manpages.
 Keeping it at your desk comes handy and saves you from searching on the internet for the command examples all the time.

 Linux Hardening in Hostile Networks

 Usually books on advanced topics like Linux security is written in complicated technical language suitable for seasoned sysadmins.
 This book is slightly different.
 From a non-technical manager to seasoned DevOps/SecOps to CTO, this book is a fine read for every experience level.

 Every chapter in this book has three sections.
 The first section gives the general, high-level overview of the security topic and easy to implement best practices that almost anyone can understand and follow.

 The second section then take it to next level with intermediate to advanced hardening steps for the sysadmins.
 Even if you don’t follow all of them step by step, you could still read it to have a better idea on the topic.